Skip to main content

 The Inflammatory Connection

-Chronic low-grade inflammation is a key driver of and metabolic disease.
+Chronic low-grade inflammation is a key driver of insulin resistance and metabolic disease.
 Estradiol exerts potent anti-inflammatory effects in various tissues.
 It does this by suppressing the activation of pro-inflammatory signaling pathways, such as NF-κB, and by inhibiting the production of inflammatory cytokines, such as TNF-α and IL-6.

 This anti-inflammatory action is crucial for maintaining metabolic homeostasis.
 When estradiol levels decline, this protective effect is lost, leading to a state of chronic inflammation that can exacerbate insulin resistance and contribute to the development of long-term metabolic complications.
 The inflammatory consequences of estradiol imbalance are a critical component of its overall metabolic impact, highlighting the deep connections between the endocrine and immune systems.